Beo-Coder/muehki-gds1porsche/README.md

 On Analog/Digital and Keyboard mode, each axis will get two buttons/digital outputs assigned.
 One for an upper limit, one for a lower limit.
-In these modes an axis has only three states: center/off, upper limit, lower limit.
+In these modes, an axis has only three states: center/off, upper limit, lower limit.

 **Important:** After any change of these settings, you have to save the preset and restart the device!
 [Save Settings](#save-preset), [Reinit Joystick](#reinit-joystick)